sidart/bizdom/_posts/2021-01-25-the-fairytale-success-of-lijjat-papad.md

 They were gaining fame in their art and given how Businesses grows in the Gujju blood.
 Someone identified the business opportunity and asked them to start selling it others.

 ### Capital
 But they need startup capital, so they decided to raise it.
-Chaganlal Karamsi Parekh, a member of the Servants of India Society and a social worker, agreed to give the capital: Rs 80
+Chaganlal Karamsi Parekh, a member of the Servants of India Society and a social worker, agreed to give the capital: Rs 80.
+He also introduced essential book-keeping and accounting.

 ![](https://pbs.twimg.com/media/Esl0A1WU4AACriG?format=png&name=360x360)
 As the group enlarged (within a year, the group had grown to about 100 women, with a turnover of about 6,200), and soon became a symbol of women’s economic enfranchisement.
+They named their product as Lijjat (meaning ‘tasty’ in Gujarati).

 ### The Brand
 ![](https://pbs.twimg.com/media/Esl0uCMUYAAPw5A?format=jpg&name=medium)